 The Company's Mining Property consists of the Songjiagou Gold Mine located in the Shandong Province of China.
 The Company commenced commercial gold production at the Songjiagou Gold Mine in May 2011.
 The Company's mining permit for the Songjiagou Gold Mine is valid until May 17, 2020.
-The Songjiagou Gold Mine is 75% owned by the Company's 70.5% held subsidiary, Yantai Zhongjia Mining Inc. ("Zhongjia").
+The Songjiagou Gold Mine is owned by the Company's subsidiary, Yantai Zhongjia Mining Inc. ("Zhongjia").
+The Company's interest in Zhongjia is held through its 94% owned subsidiary Majestic Yantai Gold Ltd. ("Majestic Yantai").
+Majestic Yantai holds 75% of the shares of Zhongjia.
 The remaining 25% of Zhongjia is held by Yantai Dahedong Processing Co.
 Ltd. ("Dahedong").